Susan Lucci, 73, Thrills Fans With New Pic Of Her Frolicking On The Beach

 “Happy Labor Day Susan!
 After a lifetime of work devoted to entertaining so many, it has been refreshing to see you reach out via your pictures and posts,” wrote a second follower on Instagram.

-“Beautiful picture Looking HOT as always Beautiful in every way Enjoy your day & have a beautiful week ahead,” remarked a third social media user.
+“Beautiful picture Looking HOT as always Beautiful in every way.
+Enjoy your day & have a beautiful week ahead,” remarked a third social media user.

 “I swear it is the olive oil.
 She is just stunning.
 Good genes,” claimed a fourth fan.